-This research examines the political economy of banking systems and explains the response of policy makers to the global financial crisis.
-This has involved using political network analysis to map patterns of industry lobbying and rational choice frameworks to model the preferences and strategies of competing bureaucratic interests.
+My work examines the governance of banking systems to explain the variegated response of policy makers to the global financial crisis.
+This involved using network analysis to map patterns of industry lobbying, and developing theories of business power to explain financial regulatory reform.

 Main research interests:

 - European Union: Power, Politics and Economics (2014-15)

 - James, S. and Quaglia, L. (2018) 'Why does the UK have Inconsistent Preferences on Financial Regulation?
 The Case of Banking and Capital Markets', Journal of Public Policy.
 DOI: 10.1017/S0143814X17000253.